 INDD is an Adobe InDesign Document file extension.
 These generally hold layouts of things like brochures of magazines and books.
 Due to the sophisticated nature of project designs, .indd is a huge benefit as its main strength is holding together the original presentation of a project.

 Use an .indd when you want a project’s aesthetic to remain the same through an entire campaign.
-Think of it as the perfect way to keep things in their intended visual form.
+Think of it as the perfect way to keep things in their intended visual form. .indd is a larger file type, so consider using an image hosting service to store it.

 Image File Types – .ai